StarvinSon/innolens/packages/server/README.md

 - `.eslintignore` files to exclude from ESLint linting
 - `.eslintrc.js` ESLint config
 - `.gitignore` paths to exclude from git tracking
-- `app.config.js` configs for the server
-- `app.config.sample.js` sample configs from the server
-- `app.log` server log
 - `ecosystem.config.js` PM2 config
 - `nodemon.json` configs for nodemon
 - `package.json` list of dependency of the server
 - `README.md` this file
+- `server.config.js` configs for the server
+- `server.config.sample.js` sample configs from the server
+- `server.log` server log
 - `tsconfig.json` TypeScript config
 - `yarn.lock` list of dependency and their installed versions